Tolerated Stay Permit for Working Professionals ("Beschäftigungsduldung")

 What can I do if the Immigration Office rejects my application for a "Beschäftigungsduldung"?

 Even if you meet all the requirements, the Immigration Office may reject your application, as there is no legal entitlement to "Beschäftigungsduldung".
 If your application is denied, however, you can seek advice from a counselling centre or a lawyer.
-A lawyer can have the decision of the Immigration Office reviewed and possibly reversed.
+A lawyer can have the decision of the Immigration Office reviewed.

 Where can I seek advice and support?